optimizely/node-sdk/README.md

 ```

 ###Using the SDK
-See the Optimizely full stack testing [developer documentation](http://developers.optimizely.com/server/reference/index.html) to learn how to set up your first Node project and use the SDK.
+See the Optimizely X Full Stack testing [developer documentation](http://developers.optimizely.com/server/reference/index.html) to learn how to set up your first Node project and use the SDK.

 ##Development